rupkatha-de/rupkatha-de/README.md

 - 🔭 A final year student studying CS Engineering.

-- 🌱 Tech enthusiast exploring software development, data analytics and machine learning.
+- 🌱 A Tech enthusiast exploring software development, data analytics and machine learning.

 - 📫 How to reach me: **derupkatha@gmail.com**
 - [![An image of @rupkatha_26's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/rupkatha_26)](https://holopin.io/@rupkatha_26)